Need a little help getting in the holiday spirit? Take a December road trip to Le Petit Bois at the Sainte Anne University campus in Clare.

 All the photos in this post (except the last one) were taken by my dad on our recent day trip to Clare.
 See photos of how it normally looks in our post all about what’s hiding in The Little Woods HERE.

 Looking for a little something local to put under the tree?
-Our Local Wishlist features more than 400 gift ideas made in Nova Scotia.
+Our Local Wishlist features hundreds of gift ideas made in Nova Scotia.
 Check it out HERE.